-Shares of Class A Common Stock Outstanding Prior to Exercise of All
+Shares of Class A Common Stock Outstanding

-Shares of Class A Common Stock Outstanding Assuming Exercise of All 329,699,966 shares (based on total shares outstanding as of
+Assuming Exercise of All Warrants

+325,783,299 shares (based on total shares outstanding as of May 17, 2021).

-March 16, 2021).
-Warrants
+Exercise Price of Warrants \$11.50 per share, subject to adjustment as described herein.

+Use of Proceeds We will receive up to an aggregate of approximately \$84.3 million from the exercise of the

-\$11.50 per share, subject to adjustment as described herein.
-Exercise Price of Warrants exercise of the Warrants for general corporate purposes.
+Warrants, assuming the exercise in full of all of the Warrants for cash.
+We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
 See "Use of

-Use of Proceeds We will receive up to an aggregate of approximately \$129.4 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
-We expect to use the net proceeds from the